What's new? 15 Nov 2013

 Deutsch (rarely updated)

-Computer Vision with
+Deep Learning & Computer Vision with

-Fast Deep Neural Nets (and other methods).
+Fast Deep Neural Nets.

 The future of search engines and robotics lies in image and video recognition.

-eight highly competitive
+and highly competitive international contests

 Artificial Recurrent Neural Networks